James Lee Anderson Jr.

 Jared D. Mobley

-Jared Mobley completed his B.S. in mathematics at Carolina in 1995 and his J.D. at
+Jared Mobley completed his B.S. in mathematics at South Carolina in 1995 and his J.D.

-the USC School of Law in 1998.
-He is a lawyer with K&L Gates, LLP in the Charlotte
+at the School of Law in 1998.
+He is a lawyer with K&L Gates, LLP in the Charlotte,

-office and focuses his practice on complex aspects of federal, state and local taxation,
+North Carolina, office and focuses his practice on complex aspects of federal, state

-including creating and implementing tax-efficient structures for the firm's clients.
+and local taxation, including creating and implementing tax-efficient structures for

-His practice covers many facets of tax law that are intertwined with the business
+the firm's clients.
+His practice covers many facets of tax law that are intertwined

 Ellen Leigh Murray

-After graduating from USC with a B.A. in Theater, Ellen (who goes by Leigh professionally)
+After graduating from South Carolina with a B.A. in theater, Ellen (who goes by Leigh,

 Margot Parrott earned her B.A. degree in Theatre & Speech from the University of South

-Carolina in 1985 and has spent 23 years working professionally in theatre education/administration.
+Carolina in 1985 and has spent 23 years working professionally in theatre education

-She has held a variety of positions for The Children's Theatre of Charlotte (ImaginOn)
+and administration.
+She has held a variety of positions for The Children's Theatre

-and is currently responsible for negotiating all royalty contracts for the theatre.
+of Charlotte (ImaginOn) and is currently responsible for negotiating all royalty contracts

-In addition, she serves as the performance coordinator for their touring company,
+for the theatre.
+In addition, she serves as the performance coordinator for their

-Francis John Person received a Bachelor of Arts degree in political science from the
+Francis John Person earned a Bachelor of Arts degree in political science from the

 University of South Carolina in 2005.
-He attended Carolina on a full athletic scholarship,
+He attended South Carolina on a full athletic

-and was a four year varsity football letter winner.
-He played under the tutelage of
+scholarship, and was a four-year varsity football letter winner.
+He played under the

-legendary coaches Lou Holtz and Steve Spurrier.
-He is currently the Special Assistant
+tutelage of legendary coaches Lou Holtz and Steve Spurrier.
+He was previpously the

-and Personal Aide to the Vice President of the United States, Joseph Biden.
-He began
+special assistant and personal aide to Vice President of the United States Joe Biden.

-working for then-Senator Biden (DE) in Washington, DC, upon graduating from Carolina.
+He began working for then-Senator Biden (DE) in Washington, D.C., upon graduating

 Tommy Preston, Jr.

-Tommy Preston graduated cum laude from USC with a degree in political science.
-During
+Tommy Preston graduated cum laude from South Carolina with a degree in political science.

-his time at USC, he was involved in Student Government, various university committees
+During his time at UofSC, he was involved in student government, various university

-and organizations, served as a Resident Advisor, interned for a U.S. Senator, volunteered
+organizations, served as a resident advisor, interned for a U.S. Senator, volunteered

 of Trustees.
-As USC Student Body President, Tommy was responsible for the creation
+As Student Body President, Tommy was responsible for the creation of

-of Cocky's Reading Express, a statewide literacy initiative and the USC Student Congressional
+Cocky's Reading Express, a statewide literacy initiative, and the Student Congressional

 David Rembert completed his B.S.
 (1959) and M.S.
 (1964) degrees in biological sciences

-at USC.
-He received his Ph.D. in biological sciences at the University of Kentucky
+at South Carolina.
+He received his Ph.D. in biological sciences at the University

-at Lexington in 1967.
-He has taught at Converse College in Spartanburg, at the University
+of Kentucky at Lexington in 1967.
+He has taught at Converse College in Spartanburg,

-Hugh Rogers completed his Bachelors degree in English at the University of South Carolina
+Hugh Rogers completed his bachelor's degree in English at the University of South

-law in the town of Lexington, South Carolina, where he also formerly served as mayor.
+has practiced law in the town of Lexington, South Carolina, where he also formerly

-Association, and a member of the USC Guardian Society.
+the Greater UofSC Alumni Association, and a member of the UofSC Guardian Society.

-Keith Sanders is a 1978 graduate of USC in history with over 27 years experience in
+Keith Sanders is a 1978 graduate of South Carolina in history with more than 27 years

-the fields of construction and architecture.
-He is currently a Project Architect with
+experience in the fields of construction and architecture.
+He is currently a project

-CDA Architects in Columbia, SC, who focuses on Historic Preservation / Restoration
+architect with CDA Architects in Columbia, who focuses on historic preservation and

-of Directors serving as Chair of the Advocacy Committee, and past President of the
+of the Board of Directors serving as Chair of the Advocacy Committee, and past president

-U.S. Green Building Council SC Chapter.
-He also serves as Chair of the American Institute
+of the U.S. Green Building Council SC Chapter.
+He serves as chair of the American

 in 1998 and went on to successfully complete South Carolina Banker’s School.
 Currently,